megacamelus/camel-upstream-info/camel-documentation/camel-openshift-builds.md

 This operation returns a List of Builds from your Openshift cluster

--   listBuildsByLabels: this operation lists the builds by labels on an Openshift cluster
+-   `listBuildsByLabels`: this operation lists the builds by labels on an Openshift cluster

 <!-- -->